SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Noe that raw values are *not* the same as associated values.
 Raw values are set to pre-populated values when the enum is first defined in your code, like the three ASCII codes above.
-Associated values are only set when you create a new variable based on one of the enum members.
+Associated values are only set when you create a new constant or variable based on one of the enum members.

 Raw values can be
 strings, characters, or any of the integer or floating-point number types.